apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 - **Shutdown**: The final state in which a Drillbit removes itself from the ZooKeeper registry.

 **Shutting Down a Drillbit Gracefully**
-You can gracefully shutdown a node from the command line or the Drill Web Console.
+You can gracefully shut down a Drillbit from the command line or the Drill Web Console.

 From the command line, run the following command on the node you want to shut down: